Alick1997/Ceres-Public/README.md

   ![Image of Cart Management](images/Cart.png?raw=true "Title")

   Ceres Agriculture offers full cart management.
 Items can be editted or removed from the cart screen.
-  Producer quantity is tracked to ensure that there is always sufficient quantity available for whats saved into your cart.
+  Producer quantity is tracked to ensure that there is always sufficient quantity available for items saved in your cart.
-  In the event of a sale before your order is placed where, the producer quantity drops below your required quantity, the app notifies you, and flags the item in your cart to be edited or removed before your order may be placed.
+  In the event of a sale before your order is placed where the producer quantity drops below your required quantity, the app notifies you, and flags the item in your cart to be edited or removed before your order may be placed.
+This ensures that buyers are aware if producers have the capacity to fulfill the order before-hand.

   <h3>Producers</h3>